merivale/victor/README.md

         | Enumerated Target Quantifier Bool Haystack Message
         | Amassed Target (Maybe Quantifier) Bool Haystack Bool Message

 The type definition is recursive, reflecting the fact that the elaborations can all be applied on top of each other, presumptively without limit or restriction.
-In fact there are some combinations that English rules inadmissible, but not many (details below).
+In fact there are some combinations that English rules inadmissible, but not many (details as we come to them below).
 Rather than try to write a more convoluted type definition that makes these combinations impossible, I have instead written some validation checks into the encoding function itself.
 The function returns an error in cases of such invalid input.

-### 2.1.
+### 3.1.
 The Nucleus

 The nucleus of every atomic English message in my model is made up of two items, plus a couple of (theoretically uninteresting) stlylistic choices: